-From the junction of FSR-102 and FSR-342 at Georgetown Saddle, hike up FSR-342 in a NW direction heading toward the S end of the South Ridge of Green Mountain.
+From the junction of FSR-102 and FSR-342 at Georgetown Saddle, hike up FSR-342 in a northwesterly direction heading toward the south end of the south ridge of Green Mountain.
 FSR-342 begins as a jeep road but soon reaches a large parking area, where it turns into an ATV trail.
 In 0.7 miles, you reach an unmarked road junction at a minor saddle.
-FSR-342 turns sharply R/N here.
-Leave the road here (8,175 feet) and follow an old ATV road NW briefly.
+FSR-342 turns sharply right/north here.
+Leave the road here (8,175 feet) and follow an old ATV road northwest briefly.
 The old ATV road quickly morphs into a trail and then into an old road.
-Follow the trail and old road westward to reach the base of the South Ridge.
+Follow the trail and old road westward to reach the base of the south ridge.
 The old road ends here.

-This is open terrain so it is easy to see the South Ridge above and to the R/N. Climb N up onto the South Ridge (some thick brush initially to contend with) then follow the R/E side of the mostly-open ridge in easy, open veg then broken rock.
-It is just over ½ mile from the base of the South Ridge to the summit of Green Mountain.
+This is open terrain so it is easy to see the south ridge above and to the right/north.
+Climb north up onto the south ridge (with some thick brush initially) then follow the right/east side of the mostly-open ridge in easy, open veg then broken rock.
+It is just over ½ mile from the base of the south ridge to the summit of Green Mountain.
 The summit is merely the highest bump on the rocky ridge crest.
-The USGS BM is located in a ground boulder just below the high point, on the E side of the ridge crest.
-You’re likely to miss it if you don’t either know where to look for it or if you don’t descend the East Face (which I did).
+The USGS BM is located in a ground boulder just below the high point on the east side of the ridge crest.
+You’re likely to miss it if you don’t either know where to look for it or if you don’t descend the east face (which I did).

-From the summit, descend the steep East Face on steep scrub (initially) then a rocky gully (which almost looks like an old jeep road) then through a thick forest of pines and aspens to reach FSR-342.
-Follow FSR-342 R/S back to the unmarked road junction at a minor saddle.
-Be sure to go L/E at this junction in order to stay on FSR-342 and return to its junction with FSR-102 at Georgetown Saddle.
+From the summit, descend the steep east face on steep scrub (initially) then a rocky gully (which almost looks like an old jeep road) then through a thick forest of pines and aspens to reach FSR-342.
+Follow FSR-342 right/south back to the unmarked road junction at a minor saddle.
+Be sure to go left/east at this junction in order to stay on FSR-342 and return to its junction with FSR-102 at Georgetown Saddle.